top of page

 What Is In-Person Notarization?

 In-person notarization requires the signer and notary to meet physically.
-The signer presents identification, signs paper documents (wet signatures), and the notary applies a physical stamp.
+The signer presents identification, signs paper documents, and the notary applies a physical stamp.

-This is the traditional notarization method and is still required in certain situations.
+This traditional method is still required in certain situations.

 When RON Is the Better Choice